geekwright/loose-pages/configure-cache.md

                     dirSplit: 2

 ```

+## Going Further

 You can learn more about the available drivers and their options on the [Stash](http://www.stashphp.com/Drivers.html) website.
-We will cover a few examples here, but the underlying code using the configuration data is based on the Stash drivers.
+We have covered a few examples here.
+The underlying code using the configuration data is based on the Stash drivers, and any of the available drivers and options can be specified as needed.